ministryofjustice/security-guidance/docs/secure-data-transfer-guide.md

 ### Data transfers by post or courier

-Data transfers using physical media such as memory cards or USB drives **SHALL** only be sent using secure post.
+Data transfers using physical media such as memory cards or USB devices **SHALL** only be sent using secure post.
 Royal Mail First or Second class **SHALL NOT** be used.
 Royal Mail Special Delivery or Recorded Delivery **CAN** be used.
 For non-Royal Mail services, a secure courier service **SHALL** be used, with a signature obtained upon delivery.
 The recipient **SHALL** be clearly stated on the parcel.
 The physical media **SHALL** be securely packaged so that it is not damaged in transit.

 The recipient **SHOULD** be told in advance that the data is being sent, so that they know when to expect the data.
 The recipient **SHALL** confirm safe receipt as soon as the data arrives.
 The sender responsible for sending the data is also responsible for confirming the data has arrived safely.